Quebec Route 201

 Route 201 is a north/south provincial highway within the Canadian province of Quebec, running between Route 202 in Franklin (near the Canada–US border) and Route 342 in Rigaud.
 Its total length is approximately 70 kilometres.

 Route 201 links Salaberry-de-Valleyfield with Autoroute 20 using the Monseigneur Langlois Bridge to cross the Saint Lawrence River.
 It is among the five primary or secondary highways to cross the river, the others being the 138, the 112, the 134, and the 175.
-It is also the only 200 series highway to be partly north of te river.
+It is also the only 200 series highway to be partly north of the river.